D2-mods/Premade-Party-Adder-for-IWD2/d2-party-adder-iwd2/readme.txt

 ==================================================
 Version info
 ==================================================
-v1.3
+v1.4 - fixed possible crash with IWD2EE.
-- "Empty party selection list" has 2 subcomponents now, so it won't be automatically installed if choosing "Install all components".
+v1.3 - "Empty party selection list" has 2 subcomponents now, so it won't be automatically installed if choosing "Install all components".

 v1.2
 - The "Empty the party selection list" option will now be skipped if any custom parties from this mod are installed.